 “Okay, I was only having fun with you.
 There was no transfer slip required.
 So what’s the assignment for tomorrow.”

 “We’ve been doing ‘Midsummer Night’s Dream.’

-He jumped up and ran out of the room, returning with a large case.
-He opened it to reveal a large collection of wigs, plus he brought a makeup case.
+He jumps up and runs out of the room, returning with a large case.
+He opens it to reveal a large collection of wigs, plus he has a makeup case.

 “Mr. Clark has already agreed that only boys can play the parts.
-Wigs and makeup will get the boys looking more like their parts.”
+Wigs and makeup will get the boys looking just like their roles.”

 “You’re going to turn all the boys in the class into girls?”

 “How do you know this play?
 There’s no movie.”